baboyma/sidr-congo/README.md

 # sidr-congo
-SI Analytical Support for PEPFAR Programs in DRC
+SI Support for PEPFAR Programs in DRC